awfrok/obsidian-plugin-bibtex-entry-view/README.md

 ## what to do next

-- Option for Sorting the fields in the order of what a user chooses in the plugin settings.
+- Adding the option for Sorting the fields in the order of what a user chooses in the plugin settings.
-- Option for hiding the field that a user chooses in the plugin settings.
+- Adding the option for hiding the field that a user chooses in the plugin settings.

 ## license